 Pregnancy after baby loss is a time of mixed emotions.
-There is happiness and joy.
-But there is also anxiety and fear.
+There’s happiness and joy.
+But there’s also anxiety and fear.

 Back in November 2015, I discovered that I was pregnant for the sixth time in 3 years.

-We were blessed to have a lovely little girl.
-But we had also experienced the pain and grief of four miscarriages.
+We’re lucky to have a beautiful little girl.
+But we’ve also experienced the pain and grief of four miscarriages.

 Three of the miscarriages had been while trying to have our second child.
 And only a few months before discovering I was pregnant I’d been diagnosed with Unexplained Recurrent Miscarriage.

 I found it difficult to accept that the miscarriages were unexplained.
-In many ways, I’d wanted there to be a reason why we had lost four babies.
+In many ways, I wanted there to be a reason why we’d lost four babies.
 And I’d hoped that there would be a simple treatment that would enable us to have our longed for baby.

 During the pregnancy, I was worried and anxious.
 I had bad dreams, cried lots and generally didn’t want to do much more than sit on the sofa or sleep.

 It’s wrong to say that I survived my pregnancy after baby loss.
 Instead, I somehow managed to drag my way through it.

 But there were some things I did during the pregnancy that made the experience easier.